qoiz12/Minecraft-China-Guide/README.md

-# Minecraft China Edition Install Guide (in English)
+# Minecraft China Edition Install Guide/Tutorial (in English)
 I have only tested Windows and Android.
 I haven't been able to get it to work on IOS.

 ## Windows